 In 1940, Arthur Hays Sulzberger was called upon by the National Labor Relations Board amid accusations that he had discouraged Guild membership in the Times.

-In December 1941, the attack on Pearl Harbor convinced then-publisher Arthur Hays Sulzberger of the necessity of a crossword.
+In February 1942, The New York Times crossword debuted in The New York Times Magazine; according to Richard Shepard, the attack on Pearl Harbor in December 1941 convinced then-publisher Arthur Hays Sulzberger of the necessity of a crossword.

-On December 28, 1953, The New York Times pages were reduced to 15.5 inches (390 mm).
+On December 28, 1953, The New York Times reduced its page size to 15.5 inches (390 mm) due to increased paper costs.

 Since 1960, The New York Times has endorsed the Democrat in every presidential election.

-In 1961, Charles Merz retired and John Bertram Oakes served as opinion editor.
+In 1961, Charles Merz retired, and John Bertram Oakes served as opinion editor.

 In 1961, restaurant critic Craig Claiborne published The New York Times Cookbook, an unauthorized cookbook that drew from the Times's recipes.